Dan Skipper: Detroit Lions (third stint)

-On November 19, 2021, Skipper was signed to the Detroit Lions practice squad.
+On November 19, 2021, Skipper was signed to the Lions' practice squad.
 He signed a reserve/future contract with the Lions on January 10, 2022.

 On August 30, 2022, Skipper was released by the Lions and signed to the practice squad the next day.
 This was an emotional moment for the HBO show, Hard Knocks, when Skipper asked "What could I have done different?".
-On September 18, 2022, in a week 2 matchup versus the Washington Commanders, Skipper got his first career start at guard, a position he had not played since Freshman year in college.
-In his post game speech, Head Coach Dan Campbell specifically called out "Skip" for his stepping up in their time of need after the 36-27 win over the Commanders.
-The media and Lions fans everywhere gravitated to his underdog story.
+On September 18, 2022, in a Week 2 matchup versus the Washington Commanders, Skipper started at guard, a position he had not played since freshman year in college.
+In the locker room after the Lions' 36–27 win, head coach Dan Campbell recognized "Skip" for his performance, a video clip of which went viral.
 He was signed to the active roster on October 1.
+He appeared in a career-high 16 games, while starting in 5 contests as an injury fill-in.
+He was not re-signed after the season.

+Indianapolis Colts

+On August 1, 2023, Skipper signed with the Indianapolis Colts.
+He was released on August 29, and re-signed to the practice squad the next day.
+Skipper was released on September 4.